instaclustr/AnomaliaMachina/README.md

 To run the Anomaly Detection pipeline you need to have the following configured and running (all on AWS):
 * Instaclustr [Kafka](https://www.instaclustr.com/solutions/managed-apache-kafka/) and [Cassandra](https://www.instaclustr.com/solutions/managed-apache-cassandra/) clusters (for Cassandra, no authentication)
+* connect to the Cassandra cluster using cqlsh, and create the Cassandra keyspace and table (CQL in CassandraClient.java)
+* Kafka auto topic creation turned on (so you need to run the producer before the consumer, see below)
 * Kubernetes running in the same region as the Kafka and Cassandra clusters (E.g. On AWS use EKS)
 * Edit KafkaProperties.java with the Instaclustr Kafka cluster credentials
 * Edit AnomaliaProperties.jave with the Instaclustr Provisioning API credentials